Frontiers of chaotic advection: The structure of the mixed state: Quality and measures of mixing

+First we observe that taking a physical measurement such as concentration involves a choice of scale.
+In sections \ref{sec:mixquality}, \ref{sec:gibbs} and \ref{sec:second} we take a new look at classical ideas of measuring the quality of a mixture, in which the choice of scale provides details of interest about a mixing process.
+Section \ref{sec:mixnorms} contrasts this with the recent concept of multiscale measures for mixing.

 The quality or `goodness' of mixing may be quantified by using statistical quantities like the \emph{coarse-grained density} and the entropy.
 These quantities may be employed for this purpose if at any moment in time the distribution of the (marked) fluid to be mixed in the ambient fluid domain is exactly known.
-We restrict ourselves here to a two-dimensional incompressible flow, focussing on the problem of a blob of dyed fluid introduced in a fluid cavity in which some specified flow is present.
-We will use the concept of the coarse-grained density of the distribution --- as introduced by \textcite{Gibbs1902} --- as a basic measure of the three criteria of the mixed state: the {\em averaged square density} \cite{Welander1955}, the {\em entropy} \cite{Gibbs1902} and the {\em intensity of segregation} \cite{Danckwerts1952}.
+We restrict ourselves here to 2D incompressible flow, focussing on the problem of a blob of colored fluid introduced into a fluid in which some specified flow is present.
+We will use the concept of the coarse-grained density of the distribution --- introduced by \textcite{Gibbs1902} --- as a basic measure of the three criteria of the mixed state: the {\em averaged square density} \cite{Welander1955}, the {\em entropy} \cite{Gibbs1902} and the {\em intensity of segregation} \cite{Danckwerts1952}.
 By using these criteria we can estimate the time necessary for the mixed state to become uniform within some specified range, for a given volume element size (the `grain').
-For more a complete description of a mixture, we also use the \emph{scale of segregation} \cite{Danckwerts1952} which represents an average of the size of the clumps of the mixed component.
+It is important to note that the three criteria are not independent and that they are statistical measures of the first order.
+For a more complete description of a mixture, we also use the \emph{scale of segregation} \cite{Danckwerts1952}, which is a statistical measure of the second order and represents an average of the size of the clumps of the mixed component.
+The first-order statistics provide information related to the coarse-grained density distribution calculated in each grain at a time.
+And the second-order statistics gives information about the correlations of this density in two different grains at the same moment of time.